naturalis/FormicID/README.md

 ## AntWeb

 AntWeb is the world's largest online database of images, specimen records, and natural history information on ants.
-It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.
+It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.<br>
 <br>
 Our mission is to publish for the scientific community high quality images of all the world's ant species.
 AntWeb provides tools for submitting images, specimen records, annotating species pages, and managing regional species lists.<br>
 Text taken from Antweb.org <br>